figtools/figgy.docs/docs/architecture/caching.md

 ### Local encrypted cache: `~/.figgy/vault/`

 Also known as the "Figgy Vault", the Figgy CLI caches SSO and AWS STS temporary session credentials in a local encrypted cache.
-This encrypted cache is tapped as-needed subsequent Figgy executions.
-SSO session duration is based on the remote party's (OKTA / Google) session duration configurations, and will be refreshed as needed.
+This encrypted cache is tapped as-needed in subsequent Figgy executions.
+SSO session duration is based on the remote party's (OKTA / Google) session duration configurations and will be refreshed when existing cached sessions expire.